MG Car Club Coronavirus LATEST EVENT UPDATES 26/5/20

 Sunday Scramble – Bicester Heritage – POSTPONED

-Bicester Heritage has the made decision to postpone the next Scramble, due to be held on the 26th April, to a new date on the 21st June 2020.
+Bicester Heritage has the made decision to postpone the next two Scrambles, due to be held on the 26th April, and the 21st June 2020 0- these events will now be held on 4th October 2020.

-Bicester Heritage wishes to reassure all Scramble Pass holders (purchased for the 26th April) that their current Passes will allow entry to the Scramble on the new date of 21st June 2020.
+Bicester Heritage wishes to reassure all Scramble Pass holders, that their current Passes will allow entry to the Scramble on the new date of 4th October 2020.
 If you would like to login to your Eventbrite account to check your Passes, please click here.
 If you are unable to attend the new Scramble date then you are entitled to a full refund.
-Refunds can be requested up until Saturday 13th June 2020.
-Should you wish your Pass to be refunded, please follow the steps set out by Eventbrite by clicking here.

 On behalf of all at Bicester Heritage, do take care and please ensure that care and compassion for one another remains at the forefront of all our minds.